godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-dev-1.md

 - Porting: macOS: Fix uncapped frame rate for windows in the non-active workspaces ([GH-79572](https://github.com/godotengine/godot/pull/79572)).
 - Rendering: Draw frustum splices on top of direction shadow atlas for debug purposes ([GH-77085](https://github.com/godotengine/godot/pull/77085)).
 - Rendering: Split raster barrier into vertex and fragment barrier ([GH-77420](https://github.com/godotengine/godot/pull/77420)).
   - This change currently breaks compatibility by modifying some of the values for the `BarrierMask` enumeration.
+If you don't rely on the values of `BarrierMask`, no modifications are necessary.
 - Rendering: Replace sampler arrays with constant sampler elements ([GH-77740](https://github.com/godotengine/godot/pull/77740)).
 - Rendering: Use Gaussian approximation for backbuffer mipmaps in GL Compatibility renderer ([GH-78168](https://github.com/godotengine/godot/pull/78168)).
 - Shaders: Add `DEPTH` to the visual shader output (for spatial mode) ([GH-73691](https://github.com/godotengine/godot/pull/73691)).